 - Social Media Integration: In a Web 2.0 world, a portal also needs to be able to integrate into services such as Facebook.
 One way is to create an RSS feed that people can subscribe to so that they are notified in their news readers when content on a portal page is updated.
 You can also usually share each new entry via Digg, Tumblr, or some other service.
 Even microblogging clients like Twitter help portals like LoveToKnow keep people abreast of what is new in a portal.
 This is another level of personalization that enables the user to choose how the information from the portal is delivered.

 Letting the Experts Do the Work

 These principles are not simple, and there are books and entire conferences every year about portal design.
-If you need one for your business or organization, you may want to leave it to a company like Web Portal Design.
-They specialize in different content management systems and they can create both the look and functionality of portals to your own particular needs.
+If you need one for your business or organization, you may want to leave it to a professional company.
 One of the benefits of using professionals like the ones at iFlexion is that they can identify issues and problems before they happen.
 What if you need to put a video on your portal?
 Or what if you need to have a quiz, or open it up for advertising?
 These are the people who can make sure all of the t's are crossed and the i's are dotted.